Red Bank, NJ Violent Crime Rates and Maps

 USA: $258

-The Cost of Crime per resident in Red Bank is $103 per year, which is $156 less than the national average and $24 less than New Jersey's state average.
-Below we compare cities similar to Red Bank:
+The tangible cost of violent crime is $103 per resident each year in Red Bank, which is $156 less than the national average and $24 less than New Jersey's state average.
+The comparison below uses cities similar to Red Bank:

 • In Atlantic City, NJ, crime costs $290 per person, which is $187 more than in Red Bank.